Dinaric Alps: Geology

 The Dinaric Karst region is built mostly of Mesozoic limestone and dolomite deposited on top of a huge Bahama-type carbonate platform, while a few kilometers thick carbonate successions have been deformed during the Alpine orogenesis.
 The main tectonic phase of the Alpine orogenesis in the Dinaric Karst region took place in the Cenozoic Era (Paleogene) as a result of the Adriatic microplate (Adria) collision with the Serbo-Macedonian and Rhodope Massifs, and the process is still active.
 The Mesozoic limestone forms a very distinctive region of the Balkans, notable for features such as the Karst Plateau, which has given its name to all such terrains of limestone eroded by groundwater.
 The Dinarides are known for being composed of karst – limestone rocks – as is Dinara, the mountain for which they were named.
 The Quaternary ice ages had relatively little direct geologic influence on the Balkans.
 No permanent ice caps existed, and there is little evidence of extensive glaciation.
 Only the highest summits of Durmitor, Orjen and Prenj have glacial valleys and moraines as low as 600 m.
 However, in the Accursed Mountains (Prokletije), a range on the northern Albanian border that runs east to west (thus breaking the general geographic trend of the Dinaric system), there is evidence of major glaciation.

 One geological feature of great importance to the present-day landscape of the Dinarides must be considered in more detail: that of the limestone mountains, often with their attendant faulting.
 They are hard and slow to erode, and often persist as steep jagged escarpments, through which steep-sided gorges and canyons are cleft by the rivers draining the higher slopes.
+Another is polje, in geological terminology, a large, flat-floored depression within karst limestone, whose long axis develops in parallel with major structural trends and can become several miles (tens of kilometers) long.
+Superficial deposits tend to accumulate along the floor; drainage may be either by surface watercourses (as an open polje) or by swallow holes (as a closed polje) or ponors.
+Usually, the ponors cannot transmit entire flood flows, so many poljes become wet-season lakes.
+The structure of some poljes is related to the geological structure, but others are purely the result of lateral dissolution and planation.
+The development of poljes is fostered by any blockage in the karst drainage.

 The partially submerged western Dinaric Alps form the numerous islands and harbors along the Croatian coast.